-His clash with Ordoñez allowed Petro to position himself as the leading anti-establishment candidate ahead of the 2018 presidential elections, but had also accumulated animosity with conservatives over his past with the M-19.
+His clash with Ordoñez allowed Petro to position himself as the leading anti-establishment candidate ahead of the 2018 presidential elections.

-The candidate seemingly survived an assassination attempt while he was on his way to a campaign rally in Cucuta, a city on the border with Venezuela.
-Authorities, however, have insisted his armored car was hit by rocks, not bullets.
+The progressive candidate survived an assassination attempt while campaigning in Cucuta, a city on the border with Venezuela.

-Following an extremely polarized election campaign, Petro made it to the second round, but lost to right-wing candidate Ivan Duque, Uribe’s protege.
+Petro made it to the second round, but lost to Duque amid mounting evidence of widespread election fraud.

-His entry to the second round allowed Petro to return where he has performed best during his political career, the Senate where he took a leading role in the opposition against Duque.
+His entry to the second round allowed Petro to return where he has performed best during his political career, the Senate, where he took a leading role in the opposition against the Uribista government.